dbpedia/webid/README.md

 openssl x509 -in cert.cer -text
 ```

+### PKCS 12 file (.pfx or .p12)

-Convert your new `cert.cer` to a PKCS12 file using your `private_key.pem` by running the following command.
+Bundle your new `cert.cer` to a PKCS12 file including your `private_key.pem` by running the following command:

 ```
 openssl pkcs12 -export -out certificate.pfx -inkey private_key.pem -in cert.cer
 ```

-This generates a new file `certificate.pfx` which can be uploaded to your browser.
+This generates a new file `certificate.pfx`.
+*Security Notice*: the file contains the private key.
+Keep it a secret and entrust it only to reliable applications such as your browser, `curl` or other software that should act on your behalf (like your browser loging in for you).

 ### Browser installation